hainayanda/Impose/README.md

 }
 ```

-You can always give a closure or autoclosure to call if the injection fail:
+You can always give closure or auto closure to call if the injection fails:

 ```swift
 class InjectedByInit {